ArunyaPaul/ntel-Unnati-Final-Submission-PS-13/README.md

 ### Edge Deployment

-Use TensorFlow Lite to deploy models on edge devices.
+TensorFlow Lite can be used to deploy models on edge devices.
 Ensure models are optimized for performance and accuracy on the target hardware.
+A rough code example for edge deployment is provided in the Python notebook, and a similar Flask example code under the section "Sample Code for WebDev Application in Flask" has also also included for future application.
+These codes generalised examples and are meant to be fine-tuned based on your specific requirements and hardware.

 ### Contributing